erdosn/dsc-04-40-02-introduction-to-neural-networks-data-science/README.md

 ![title](figures/Deeper_network.jpg)

+### Adding a layer is the same as
+* Adding 'better' features
+* Adding a layer of new features that come from the previous layer's features

 And there is one more thing that makes deep learning extremely powerful: unlike many other statistical and machine learning techniques, deep learning can deal extremely well with **unstructured data**.